tobias-weiss-ai-xr/opendesk-edu/docs/developer/sops-argocd-integration.md

 ## Sidecar Configuration (Actual Deployment)

-This section describes the exact configuration applied to the HRZ cluster.
+This section describes the exact configuration applied to the Kubernetes cluster.

 ### 1. Create the age key Secret